 Final Administrative Action by CBP

-After your U.S. Currency or other property is seized by an agent with the Department of Homeland Security Investigations (HSI) or Customs and Border Protection (CBP), you have the option of filing an administrative petition or filing a claim for court action.
+After your U.S. Currency or other property is seized by an agent with the Department of Homeland Security Investigations (HSI) or Customs and Border Protection (CBP), you can file an administrative petition or a claim for court action.

 What happens if you choose to file an administrative petition and are ultimately dissatisfied with the petition decision (initial petition or supplemental petition)?
-First of all, you should realize that CBP takes a “hide the ball” approach in order to discourage you from demanding court action.
+First of all, you should realize that CBP takes a “hide the ball” approach to discourage claimants from demanding court action.

 The letter for the final administrative action doesn’t explain your rights.
 But the original notice of seizure explains that you have an additional 60 days from the date of the initial petition decision (or 60 days from the date of the supplemental petition decision or such other time as specified by the Fines, Penalties & Forfeitures Officers) to file a verified claim for court action through a judicial referral.